HiruDewmi/Angular-employee-table/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Code explanation

+In Angular application `app.module.ts` is a registary for module.
+`import {Ng2SmartTableModule} from 'ng2-smart-table';` added to the exsisting app.module.ts code.

+`ng g c table` command used to create a table inside the `src/app/` which update default components of `app.module.ts.`too.

+## Output